By-Laws of Friends of Old Annville, Inc.

-The name of this organization shall be Friends of Old Annville, Inc.
+The name of this organization shall be Friends of Old Annville, Incorporated.

 ARTICLE II.
 PURPOSE

 The purpose of this historical society shall be to develop within the local community an appreciation of and an active interest in the historical heritage of the town of Annville, Pennsylvania.
 The society’s function shall be to actively encourage and/or to directly undertake the restoration, preservation, and marking of historically important buildings, sites, and landmarks as well as to collect and to provide for the preservation and accessibility of historical records, pictures and photographs, relevant printed material, and authentic material objects illustrative of life, conditions, and activities of the past and present.
-The society shall encourage interest in Annville’s past by disseminating historical information, by sponsoring addresses, films, slide shows, lectures, and house tours, by publicly displaying historical materials, and by providing books on historical ‘preservation to the community library.
-The society will cooperate with the state and county historical societies to collect and preserve materials of significance so that these materials can be made available to students and scholars.
+The society shall encourage interest in Annville’s past by disseminating historical information.
+The society will cooperate with the state and county historical societies to collect and preserve materials of significance.

 ARTICLE III.
 MEMBERSHIP AND DUES

 Section 1.
-Membership shall be of six classes:
+Membership shall be of eight classes:

-- Family members – Any family unit of two or more persons which is interested in the purposes of the society shall be eligible for a single family membership.
+c.
+Family members – Any family unit of two or more persons interested in the purposes of the society shall be eligible for a single-family membership.
 The heads (2) of each family unit shall each be entitled to vote.

-- Friends – A person, group, or firm offering special support to the objectives of the society shall be eligible.
+e.
+Friend Designation – A person or persons offering special support to the objectives of the society shall be eligible to vote.

 Section 2.
 Dues